How has bullying changed over the years?

 The effects don’t stop online, so you have to watch out for these warning signs as well:

-- Your child avoids school and group gathering.
+- Your child avoids school and group gatherings

-- Mood swings, change in behavior, sleeping patterns, and loss of appetite.
+- Mood swings, changes in behavior, sleeping patterns, and loss of appetite

-Check out this informative infographic for more information on cyberbullying.
+Check out the informative infographic below for more information on cyberbullying.